cccu-uk/U10130_FCP_Practicals/content/Arduino8BitBinaryCounter/Ardunino8BitBinaryCounter.md

    </span>
 </p>

-Alternatively you can achieve the same result this way too:
+Alternatively, you can achieve the same result this way too:

 \\[ [(1) \cdot 2^{7}] + [(1) \cdot 2^{6}] + [(0) \cdot 2^{5}] + [(1) \cdot 2^{4}] + [(1) \cdot 2^{3}] + [(0) \cdot 2^{2}] + [(1) \cdot 2^{1}] + [(1) \cdot 2^{0}] \\]